 This is excellent for both business and personal use because you’ll be able to log in to accounts you usually wouldn’t access unless you were physically present in the country.
 This is one of the best reasons for using a VPN I can think of.

 While traveling, you may find that some websites are blocked.
 Governments in some countries decide to block certain websites and control their citizen’s access to content.

 A Virtual Private Network can help you access these websites by encrypting your traffic and sending it to a server located in a country where the website is not blocked.
 From there, the VPN company can forward the traffic along to its final destination without revealing where it came from.

-6. Search Your Favorite Web Sites, Watch TV, And Shop OnLine As Though You Are Home
+6. Search Your Favorite Websites, Watch TV, And Shop OnLine As Though You Are at Home

 When you’re shopping online, you can use Virtual Private Network (VPN) to make it appear as though you’re browsing from your home country.

 This is a great way to access the entire catalog of items offered by websites like Amazon and eBay and take advantage of the lower prices shown by stores in other countries.